-SECTION 1 Introduction105 Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
-105 SECTION 2 You can get help from government organizations that are not connected with us106 Section 2.1 Where to get more information and personalized assistance 106 SECTION 3 To deal with your problem, which process should you use?
-106 Section 3.1 Should you use the process for coverage decisions and appeals?
+SECTION 1 Introduction 118 Section 1.1 What to do if you have a problem or concern 118 Section 1.2 What about the legal terms?
+118 SECTION 2 You can get help from government organizations that are not connecte with us Section 2.1 Where to get more information and personalized assistance 118 SECTION 3 To deal with your problem, which process should you use?
+119 Section 3.1 Should you use the process for coverage decisions and appeals?
 Or should you use the process for making complaints?
-COVERAGE D ECISIONS AND APPEALS107 SECTION 4 A guide to the basics of coverage decisions and appeals 107 Section 4.1 Asking for coverage decisions and making appeals: the big picture 107 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal Section 4.3 Which section of this chapter gives the details for your situation?
-109 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) Section 5.4 Step-by-step: How a Level 2 Appeal is done Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
-SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights
+119 COVERAGE DECISIONS AND APPEALS 120 SECTION 4 A guide to the basics of coverage decisions and appeals 120 Section 4.1 Asking for coverage decisions and making appeals: the big picture 120 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal 121 Section 4.3 Which section of this chapter gives the details for your situation?
+121 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal 122 Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize of provide the medical care coverage you want) Section 5.3 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a medical care coverage decision made by our plan) 127 Section 5.4 Step-by-step: How a Level 2 Appeal is done 130 Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+131 SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 133 Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 134 Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 135 Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 138 Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
+139